Snowflake Data Cloud Cost Risks

 Conclusion for Snowflake Cost Anti-patterns:

 These are the top 3 most dangerous Snowflake Cost Anti-patterns we have come across.
 There are many others but they are typically not as severe as these.
 These Snowflake Cost Anti-patterns are real and introduce your company and yourself to sizable cost risks.
-This is why we recommend using Snoptimizer or enabling Snowflake Best Practice Cost Optimizations by your team or a consulting provider especially setting up Resource Monitors IMMEDIATELY or at least in the same data as your Snowflake Account is provisioned.
+This is why we recommend using Snoptimizer or enabling Snowflake Best Practice Cost Optimization by your team.
+Especially set up Resource Monitors IMMEDIATELY or at least in the same data as your Snowflake Account is provisioned.